IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

     - Created new methods specific to based on the methods: `findResultRecords`, `addImportEntityJoin`, `countResultRecords`
 - Created new file: `client/custom/src/views/import/record/detail.js`, based on `client/src/views/import/record/detail.js`
     - Added the new option `imported-no-duplicates`

-#### Import page import selection

-On the import page, I wanted to change the labels for selecting an entity to import, to be more descriptive and user friendly.
-To do this it was necessary to make a **hard-coded** (non-functional):

-- Changed line 215 of `client/src/views/import/step1.js` from: `translation: Global.scopeNamesPlural`, to: `translation: Import.selectOptions`.

-- Added a new item `selectOptions` in `custom/Espo/Custom/Resources\i18n\en_US\Import.json` for the new translation.

-This change is not functional.
-It was too complicated to do this in an update secure way, it would have meant writing several files (`controllers/import.js`, `views/index.js`, `views/step1.js`).

 #### Import results page